Psychotherapy and Counselling MA

 We teach a relational ‘not knowing’ approach to counselling and psychotherapy.
 This means that the focus is on the therapy relationship.
 It is consistent with the evidence base that the ‘common factors’ which describe aspects of the relationship are responsible for positive outcomes in therapy.
 The course also covers the philosophical foundations to relational intersubjective theories.

-You will be equipped to work as a professional counsellor/psychotherapist and make independent clinical decisions in a variety of settings, including complex and unpredictable situations.
+You will be equipped to work as a humanistic counsellor/psychotherapist and make independent clinical decisions in a variety of settings, including complex and unpredictable situations.
 You will learn to carry out specialist psychotherapeutic assessments, communicate and present complex and sensitive information and gain knowledge of adult safeguarding procedures.

 You will engage in experiential learning activities to develop your self- and intersubjective awareness when becoming a relational practitioner.
 Many students bring a wealth of personal experience that helps them to reflect on a range of human issues.